jayshahinventyv/Programs_of_Flowchart_question/README.md

 ## Assignments

 1. FlowChart Codes (Logic Building)
-   * Objective: All Problems of logic building written in C++ language.
+   * Objective : All Problems of logic building written in C++ language.
 2. HTML_CSS_Design_Assignment_1
-   * Objective: Developed and designed single page given to us using HTML and CSS.
+   * Objective : Developed and designed single page given to us using HTML and CSS.
-                The Design Looks like below created using HTML and CSS:
+         - The Design Looks like below created using HTML and CSS:
                 ![image](https://github.com/jayshahinventyv/Training_Inventyv_JayShah/assets/153286470/1663d489-4095-4d9a-bf50-b4fc892e501a)
-                When user click on Register design look like below:
+         - When user click on Register design look like below:
                ![image](https://github.com/jayshahinventyv/Training_Inventyv_JayShah/assets/153286470/e336d72f-d2e2-4a40-abb5-4cbb12557e41)
     * It is done only using HTML and CSS without JS.
 3. JS_Assignment_2
    * Objective: It contain main.js which does following task.
         - Declare array and firstElement which should be inside IIFE function.
         - Created fun2 get call from IIFE function.Inside fun2 create another arr2 where need to push firstElement to arr2.
         - Create promise where resolve call when sum greater than 30 otherwise reject.
         - To handle resolve fetching image url from the fake api.
 4. Recursion_Assignment_3
    * Objective : It contain 3 problem in js file.
      - Problem-1 : Calculate nCr.